 In a study of 373 patients under 40 years of age, 89% had a recurrence within 10 years and only 33% had no lost time from work from future back problems.9 Another study suggests that two thirds of the people who have had back pain in the past can be expected to have some symptoms every year.10

-While this all sounds very negative it is our goal at Shirley Rd Chiropractic to work with people in such a way that helps to minimize recurrences and help people take a more pro-active role in their care.
+While this all sounds very negative it is our goal at Shirley Rd Chiropractic to work with people in such a way that helps to minimise recurrences and help people take a more pro-active role in their care.

 - Hadler, N.M., Curtis, P., et al. (1987) A benefit of spinal manipulation as adjunctive therapy for acute low back pain: a stratified controlled trial.
 Spine 12: 703-706.